Construction

 The pitch multiplier converts your flat building footprint into the actual sloped roof surface area for material ordering.
 Multiply your adjusted footprint area (including overhangs) by this value to get the true surface area in square feet.

 A 12:12 pitch requires 41% more shingles than the flat footprint suggests.
 Failing to apply the pitch multiplier is one of the most common material underestimation errors on DIY projects.
-Once you have your pitch, use the rafter calculator to calculate common rafter length from the same rise and run inputs.
+Once you have your pitch, use the rafter calculator to calculate common rafter length from the same rise and run inputs, or read the roof rafter guide for the full plumb-cut and bird’s-mouth geometry.

 Frequently asked questions